Children’s Faith Development

 Sunday Morning Overview

-We begin every Sunday in the sanctuary.
+We begin every Sunday in the sanctuary, the Earth Room.
 Most Sundays, children, youth, and leaders leave for small groups and activities after the story.
 On other Sundays, we worship as a whole congregation, and all ages remain in the sanctuary during the entire worship service.
 Whole congregation multigenerational worship is designed with all ages in mind.
 Multigenerational services offer childcare for young children.

 The Rainbow Connection